 Since it is not physically addictive people think that ketamine cannot make you sick.
 Unfortunately, this isn’t true.
 There are some pretty severe long term and short term effects such as urinary and kidney failure.

 Myth #8: You do not Need Treatment if you are Addicted to Ketamine

 Again because people believe that ketamine is not physically addictive, people believe they do not think they need treatment for ketamine addiction.
 A psychological addiction is just as bad and just as treatable as a physical addiction.
 If you find yourself psychologically addicted to ketamine, you need to seek treatment.
-You can do this by calling 800-601-3889.
+You can do this by calling 800-601-3889(Who Answers?).